rezib/cloubed/doc/command.rst

     --event=EVENT    The event to wait for.
 The event should be supported by Libvirt and it should be specified in the form `type`:`detail`.
+    --enable-http    Enable internal HTTP server.
+It is disabled by default.

 Gen options
 -----------